-Annuities are used by consumers for pre-retirement wealth accumulation and post-retirement income management.
-The "fixed" and "variable" classifications describe generally whether we or the contract holders bear the investment risk of the assets supporting the contract and determine the manner in which we earn profits from these products, as investment spreads for fixed products or as asset-based fees charged to variable products.
-Index-linked annuities allow the contract holder to participate in returns from equity indices and, in the case of Shield Level Annuities ("Shield" and "Shield Annuities"), provide a specified level of market downside protection.
+Our Annuities segment consists of a variety of variable, fixed, index-linked and income annuities designed to address contract holders' needs for protected wealth accumulation on a tax-deferred basis, wealth transfer and income security.
+The "variable" and "fixed" classifications describe generally whether we or the contract holder bears the investment risk of the assets supporting the contract and determine the manner in which we earn profits from these products, as asset-based fees charged for variable products or generally as investment spreads for fixed products.
+Index-linked annuities allow the contract holder to participate in returns from specified equity indices and, in the case of our Shield Annuities product suite ("Shield" and "Shield Annuities"), provide a specified level of market downside protection.
 See "- Current Products - Structured Annuities" for more information on Shield Annuities.
-Income annuities provide a guaranteed monthly income for a specified period of years and/or for the life of the annuitant.
+Income annuities provide a guaranteed monthly income for a specified period of years or for the life of the annuitant.